Allergies — Wokingham, Berkshire

 8. Commonly asked questions about acupuncture for allergies

-How many sessions of acupuncture do I need for hay fever?
+How many sessions of acupuncture do I need for perennial allergies?

-For seasonal hay fever, a preventive course of four to six weekly sessions in the weeks before the pollen season, followed by monthly maintenance treatments during the season, typically produces the best results.
-For perennial (year-round) allergies, an initial course of six to eight sessions is recommended, with ongoing monthly maintenance.
-Many patients find that their symptoms become progressively less severe over successive years of treatment as the underlying constitutional weakness is gradually strengthened.
+For year-round allergies, an initial course of six to eight weekly sessions is recommended, with ongoing monthly maintenance.
+Many patients find their symptoms become progressively less severe over successive years of treatment as the underlying constitutional weakness is gradually strengthened.
+(For seasonal hay fever, treatment timing differs — see the dedicated hay fever page.)

 Can acupuncture help with food allergies?